Relevant for GUI tests and components

 Note: The terms function, method, and operation are used interchangeably in this

-In addition to the test objects, methods, and built-in functions supported by the UFT One Test Object Model, you can define your own function libraries containing VBScript functions, subroutines, statement, and so on, and then call their functions from your test or use their functions as operations in your test or component.
+In addition to the test objects, methods, and built-in functions supported by the UFT One Test Object Model, you can define your own function libraries containing VBScript functions, subroutines, or statement, and then call their functions from your test or use their functions as operations in your test or component.

 A function library is a separate document that contains Visual Basic script.
 Any text file written in standard VBScript syntax can be used as a function library.